evaristoc/reversing/_posts/2023-09-29-sticky-figure-with-scrollama.markdown

 Russell Samora made **scrollama** to use [the intersection observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in favor of scroll events, with excellent results.
 As stated in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), the API: '... observes changes in the intersection of target elements with an ancestor element or with a top-level document's viewport'.

-> **scrollama** was still maintained by 2023 and included other 20 contributors, with a new version on the making.
+> By 2023 **scrollama** was still maintained and included other 20 contributors, with version 3 already available.

 # The code